Tawang Chu: Course

+Tawang Chu flows west towards Bhutan, passing by the Tawang town on its northern flank.
+Near Jang, between Mago and Tawang, the Nuranang River joins Tawang Chu.
 Near Lumla, the Nyamjang Chu river originating in Tibet joins Tawang Chu.

 Tawang Chu enters Bhutan after passing the Dudunghar Circle of the Tawang district.
 At Duksum, the river merges with the Kholong Chu river flowing from the north.
-The combined river is called Drangme Chhu (or Manas River).
+The combined river is called Drangme Chhu, which progresses to Manas River in Assam.